MEng/BEng (Hons) Civil and Environmental Engineering

 Qualification Type Grade Requirements Essential Subjects

-Higher (standard entry) BBBC Numerate subject at B - We accept Accounting, Biology, Chemistry, Design and Manufacture, Economics, Engineering Science, Environmental Science, Geography, Human Biology, Mathematics, Physics
+Higher (standard entry) BBBC Grade C in one of the following: Accounting, Biology, Chemistry, Design and Manufacture, Economics, Engineering Science, Environmental Science, Geography, Human Biology, Mathematics, Physics

 Higher (minimum entry) We may make you an offer at the minimum entry grades if you meet the criteria.
 Find out if you're eligible for minimum entry (see below).
-BBC Numerate subject at B
+BBC Grade C in one of the subjects listed above.

 T Level C or higher in Core Component in one of the following:- Design, Surveying & Planning for Construction, Onsite Construction, Building Services Engineering for Construction, Design & Development for Engineering & Manufacturing, Maintenance, Installation & Repair for Engineering & Manufacturing, Engineering, Manufacturing, Processing & Control or Agriculture, Land Management & Production